 What’s the setting?
 When does your novel take place?
 Where?
 What’s the genre of your piece?
 If you are writing a historical romance set in England during the thirteenth century, you would be ill-advised to name your character Jennifer or Ashley.
 If your novel takes place in Spain, and your character is Spanish, then Bob or Fred wouldn’t be the best choices.
 Spend some time finding names that suit the time period and the place of your novel.
 There is a ton of information available on the internet that can help you to select an appropriate name.

 Also, in addition to choosing the perfect name for your setting, keep in mind that the right name can actually provide unspoken background information.
-Do you want to insinuate that your character has a particular heritage?
-Take my last name, for instance: Mueller (Müller).
-Or the name of my grandparents: Schlegel.
-From that information alone, you can probably guess from where in Europe my ancestors originated.
+For instance, a last name can allude to your character’s heritage.
 Use this to your advantage in your own work.
 Readers will notice these things.
 Maybe not consciously, but the information will still be there, regardless.

 Overcomplicated names are a major turnoff.
 Maybe not for everyone.
 Maybe some people like weird names.
 However, barring the few people who aren’t going to mind your selections, there are a lot of pickier readers who will avoid your novel on name choices alone.
 Even if you’re writing a fantasy, take into consideration that weirder is not necessarily better.
 Names with too many apostrophes, ‘z’, ‘y’, or any other strange sound combinations are harder to remember and oftentimes distracting.
 Opt for a name that is closer to the language you’re writing in (I’m assuming English), with sound combinations that are more familiar to your average reader.
 You can come up with a ‘fantasy’ sounding name that is still pronounceable.
 The goal is to find one that borders the fantastical while still conveying a sentiment of our own reality.